Our Programs & Services

 Single Parent Employment Program

-The Single Parent Employment Program (SPEP) is a joint offering between OFE and Taking Charge!, and is designed to transition single parents, receiving Employment & Income Assistance (EIA), into successful, long-term employment.
+The Single Parent Employment Program (SPEP) is designed to transition single parents, receiving Employment & Income Assistance (EIA), into successful, long-term employment.

 Stages of Change for Persons with Medical Conditions